 Take a look around you and get inspired by the changing tones of the fall/winter color palette.
 Pick lowlights that best match your personality, whether subtle or bold, to create hair color ideas that are uniquely yours.

-Before your next hair appointment, check out these popular shades of lowlights.
+Before your next hair appointment, check out these popular shades of lowlights hair.

 A combination of lovely lowlights, reverse balayage and shadow root adds the perfect amount of dimension to add texture to finer hair.
 Adding dimension can create the illusion of fuller, more textured hair.